Abhinavbellamkonda/Data-Structures-and-Algorithms/Cory Althaf - Computer Scientist/BigO/notes.md

 ### Linear Time Complexity

-O(n) - The linear time grows same rate as the size of the problem
+O(n) - The linear time grows same rate as the size of the problem.

 ### Log Linear Time Complexity